AJFaraday/Thud/docs/controller_interface.md

   * `opponent_declared()` - Has the opponent declared the game over?
 * Utils class:
   * `utils.distance_between(source, target)` - The square distance between two objects which respond to x and y
-  * `utils.distance_between(source, target)` - The square distance between two objects which respond to x and y
   * `utils.farthest_from(spaces, target)` - From an array of spaces (with x and y), choose the farthest from target (with x and y)
   * `utils.closest_to(spaces, target)` - From an array of spaces (with x and y), choose the closest to target (with x and y)